Raijeee/SleepSync/README.md

                 """)
         self.connection.commit()
 ```
 This is the function that creates the database that holds all username, password and emails.
-It communicates with the SQL Database through console and uses obvious variables to execute such commands.
+It communicates with the SQL Database through the console and uses obvious variables to execute such commands.

 ### Query User:
 ```.py